 A consultation with an attorney can be very stressful for those seeking legal assistance.
 If you're looking for an attorney, chances are you are facing serious legal issues.
-Many people looking for help with immigration law, criminal law, and family law are finding themselves seeking legal help for the first time.
+Many people looking for help with immigration law and criminal law are finding themselves seeking legal help for the first time.
 For those who are not regularly hiring and working with lawyers, you want to know what to expect and not to expect in a consultation.
 You are investing time, money, trust and confidence in the consultation process and you need to get the most out of it.

 You may be worrying about whether you can trust a lawyer, and you probably are worried you will pay a lot of money and you may not get anything out of it.